 “We are thrilled to have been selected to design such an iconic project,” said James Wurst, Partner at NBWW Architects.
 “The design is inspired by the Art Deco style of the 1940s, honoring the historical period that the museum uncovers and serving as a transcendent experience of such a celebratory, elegant and romantic era.
 The hotel and conference center will undoubtedly stand as a timeless destination for guests.”

 Guests will be able to take advantage of a wide range of amenities, including a business center, 1,200-square-foot fitness center, lobby bar, rooftop bar, concierge lounge, and a restaurant with a private dining option.
-Construction is scheduled to begin in late 2017, working to complete the project by 2019.

 The National World War II Museum plans to build a $65 million, eight-story hotel and conference center on Magazine Street, part of the museum’s ongoing campus expansion in the Warehouse District.